 Why do some things catch on and become massive hits when similar ideas fail?
 And what is the secret to making products that people like?

 These are important questions for tech companies – or indeed any business with a new product or service.
-In his new book Hit Makers: How Things Become Popular, author Derek Thompson aims to find the answers, by studying success stories ranging from Instagram to Impressionist art and blockbuster films.
+In his book Hit Makers: How Things Become Popular, author Derek Thompson aims to find the answers, by studying success stories ranging from Instagram to Impressionist art and blockbuster films.

 The conclusion, in short, is that while the product must be of a sufficiently high standard, the ones that go on to dominate the market are not necessarily the best but the ones that gain most exposure.
 Audiences like things that are familiar.